Decoherence to quantum theory from a causally-indefinite post-quantum theory: Hyper-decoherence of Quantum Theory from Higher-Order Quantum Theory

 \begin{lem} $\hypdec$ is idempotent and no-backwards-signalling. \end{lem} \begin{proof} Idempotency follows from checking the top and bottom of the hyper-decoherence map separately.
 The top is trivial since it is the identity process, the bottom follows easily by noting that

 No-backwards-signalling follows since for any multi-environment element (i.e.\ process matrix) $W$,

 \end{proof}

-\begin{lem} There is an equivalence of process theories between the full sub-process theory of $\Split(\qbox)$ spanned by systems of the form $(\otimes_i [H_i,H_i],\hypdec)$ and $\CPTP$. \end{lem} \begin{proof} A formal proof is in the appendices.
+\begin{lem} There is an equivalence of process theories between the full sub-process theory of $\Split(\qbox)$ spanned by systems of the form $(\otimes_i [H_i,H_i],\hypdec)$ and $\CPTP$. \end{lem} \begin{proof} A formal proof is in appendix \ref{app:equivalence}.
 The core idea is to map each higher-order map into a lower order one:

 Indeed, since this is the partial application of a superchannel on two CPTP maps, the result is automatically CPTP. $F$ can then be shown to satisfy all the requirements to make it an equivalence of process theories. \end{proof}